-Student Financial Services can assist you with information about institutional scholarships and grants, outside scholarships, loans and the work-study programs, both on and off campus.
-Certain need-based awards require a completed FAFSA.
+We're here to assist you with information about institutional scholarships and grants, outside scholarships, loans and work-study programs both on and off campus.
+Contact Student Financial Services for assistance in understanding your financial aid options.